 What does it mean by front pages?

-A brief section that lists people who helped the author in some way during the writing process.
+A brief section that lists people who helped the author during the writing process.

-You can read acknowledgments if you like, but most people don’t bother.
+You can read acknowledgements if you like, but most people don’t bother.

-The foreword talks a bit about what to expect from the book, and why it is worth reading.
+The foreword talks about what to expect from the book and why it is worth reading.

 The preface is written by the author of the book.

-The introduction is the place where the author speaks directly to the reader and introduces the book, reviewing what its intent is and building excitement in the reader about getting to read it.
+The introduction is where the author speaks directly to the reader and introduces the book, reviewing its intent and building excitement in the reader about getting to read it.